mozillazg/ptcpdump/README.md

       --log-level string                             Set the logging level ("debug", "info", "warn", "error", "fatal") (default "warn")
       --micro                                        Shorthands for --time-stamp-precision=micro
-      --nano                                         Shorthands for --time-stamp-precision=nano -n, --no-convert-addr count                        Don't convert addresses (i.e., host addresses, port numbers, etc.) to names
+      --nano                                         Shorthands for --time-stamp-precision=nano
+      --netns strings                                Path to an network namespace file or name (default [/proc/self/ns/net]) -n, --no-convert-addr count                        Don't convert addresses (i.e., host addresses, port numbers, etc.) to names
   -t, --no-timestamp                                 Don't print a timestamp on each dump line -#, --number                                       Print an optional packet number at the beginning of the line